Vincent-Mattana/Decoder/project-context.md

 ## Special Features

+### Hint System ("HELP" Code)
+- Entering "HELP" reveals one random, correctly mapped but currently unsolved letter.
+- Revealed hints are styled in green for clear differentiation.
+- If only one letter remains unsolved, entering "HELP" shakes the input box instead of revealing the hint.

+### Shake Feedback
+- The code input box shakes if an invalid message code is entered.
+- The input box also shakes if "HELP" is entered when only one letter remains or if no hints are available.

 ### Secret Debug Mode
 A hidden feature activated by double-clicking the title which provides:
 - Direct decoding capabilities